 - Main Rest Camps – Berg-en-Dal, Crocodile Bridge, Satara, Letaba, Lower Sabie, Olifants, Skukuza, Shingwedzi, and Orphen

-Get ready to tick off items on your South African safaris bucket list with an unforgettable adventure in the Kruger.
-This 7-day itinerary includes phenomenal experiences that attract adventurers from all around the world.
+Get ready to tick off items on your safari bucket list with an unforgettable adventure in the Kruger.
+This 7-day South African itinerary includes phenomenal experiences that attract adventurers from all around the world.

 Day 1: Arrive in Kruger & Night Game Drive

-The park is home to Kruger Mpumalanga International Airport.
+The National Park is home to Kruger Mpumalanga International Airport.
 It is a 50-minute drive (42.6 km) from southern Kruger’s Numbi Gate.

 Most visitors travel from O.R.
-Tambo International Airport (Johannesburg) with connecting flights to one of the following locations:
+Tambo International Airport (Johannesburg) or Cape Town International Airport with connecting flights to one of the following locations: